 California Penal Code 1203.3 PC authorizes a judge to grant your request to secure early termination of your probation.4

-In order to obtain this type of relief, your California criminal defense attorney must file a motion with the court and prosecuting agency at least two days prior to the date of the requested hearing.5
+In order to obtain this type of relief, we would file a motion with the court and prosecuting agency at least two days prior to the date of the requested hearing.5

-Additionally, your attorney should speak to the prosecutor about your case.
-This gives your lawyer an opportunity to
+Additionally, we should speak to the prosecutor about your case.
+This gives us an opportunity to

-- explain why you are a good candidate for early termination of probation, and
+- explain why you are a good candidate to have your case closed, and

 - ask the prosecutor to support your motion (or at least not to oppose it).

-In some instances, your lawyer will be able to appear on your behalf, and you will not be required to attend the early probation termination hearing.
+In some instances, we will be able to appear on your behalf, and you will not be required to attend the hearing.
 Though–depending on the circumstances–it may be in your best interest to be present.
-This is a strategy that you should discuss with your attorney prior to filing the motion.
+This is a strategy that we would discuss with you prior to filing the motion.

 2. What are the benefits?